pranavraikote/WebTechnologies-LabPrograms/README.md

 This repository is created to help students with lab programs for Web Technologies Laboratory.

 # Pre-requisites
-Make sure you are running latest version of XAMMP and PHP br>
+Make sure you are running latest version of XAMMP and PHP

 # Author
 Shankar R, Asst Prof, Dept of CSE, BMSIT&M